The-AI-Alliance/AIA-NAIRR-Pilot/docs/core-ai.markdown

 ## Unitxt
 [Unitxt](https://github.com/IBM/unitxt) is an open-source Python library designed for enterprise-ready LLM evaluation, offering thousands of datasets, metrics, and built-in tools for creating custom benchmarks.

-## Risk Atlas Nexus
+## AI Atlas Nexus
-[Risk Atlas Nexus](https://github.com/IBM/risk-atlas-nexus) aims to turn abstract risk definitions into actionable workflows that streamline AI governance processes.
-By connecting fragmented resources, Risk Atlas Nexus seeks to fill a critical gap in AI governance, enabling stakeholders to build more robust, transparent, and accountable systems.
+[AI Atlas Nexus](https://github.com/IBM/ai-atlas-nexus) (previously called _Risk Atlas Nexus_) aims to turn abstract AI risk definitions into actionable workflows that streamline AI governance processes.
+By connecting fragmented resources, AI Atlas Nexus seeks to fill a critical gap in AI governance, enabling stakeholders to build more robust, transparent, and accountable systems.

 ## Eval Assist
 [Eval Assist](https://github.com/IBM/eval-assist) simplifies using large language models as evaluators (LLM-as-a-Judge) of the output of other large language models by supporting users in iteratively refining evaluation criteria in a web-based user experience.